lammps/lammps/doc/src/compute_stress_atom.rst

 respectively, are computed identical to compute *stress/atom*.
-Although the total system virial is the same as compute *stress/atom*, compute *centroid/stress/atom* is know to result in more consistent heat flux values for three and larger many-body interactions such as angles, dihedrals and impropers, when computed via :doc:`compute heat/flux <compute_heat_flux>`.
+Although the total system virial is the same as compute *stress/atom*, compute *centroid/stress/atom* is know to result in more consistent heat flux values for angle, dihedras and improper contributions when computed via :doc:`compute heat/flux <compute_heat_flux>`.

 If no extra keywords are listed, the kinetic contribution